 hot braised chicken thighs

-2. Pour in the white wine to deglaze the pan, scraping up any browned bits from the bottom.
-Allow the wine to cook for a minute or two, reducing slightly.
+6. Pour in white wine to deglaze the pan.
+Allow to cook for a minute or two.

-3. Return the browned meat to the skillet.
-Add the broth, fresh thyme sprigs, bay leaves, diced tomatoes, and tomato paste.
-The liquid should come about halfway up the sides of the meat.
+7. Return the browned meat to the skillet.
+Add broth, fresh thyme sprigs, bay leaves, diced tomatoes, and tomato paste.

-4. Bring the liquid to a gentle simmer.
-Reduce the heat to low, cover, cook chicken thighs again for about 25-30 minutes, or until the chicken is cooked through and tender.
+8. Bring the liquid to a gentle simmer.
+Reduce to low, cover, cook for about 25-30 minutes.

 5 from 1 vote